Dog Fashion Disco: Musical style

-Combining many different music styles (1960s psychedelic, jazz, piano recital, heavy metal, circus music and vocals, among others) The band's lyrical content is often highly esoteric and satirical, with constant tongue-in-cheek references to the occult, drug use, and mutilation.
+The band combines many different music styles (1960s psychedelic, jazz, piano recital, heavy metal, circus music and vocals, among others).
+The lyrical content is often highly esoteric and satirical, with constant tongue-in-cheek references to the occult, drug use, and mutilation.
 Their sound has often been compared to the Californian genre-defying act Mr. Bungle.
 The band members themselves have cited their collective influences as being Mike Patton, his bands Mr. Bungle and Faith No More, Clutch, Tool, System of a Down, and Frank Zappa.

 The German music magazine Rock Hard wrote in their review of the band's album Anarchists of Good Taste that "The combo makes it clear right from the first track, 'Leper Friend', that it's more than just another nu metal band with a weird outfit and bizarre lyrics".
 Sputnikmusic said that "Dog Fashion Disco have always been difficult to pin down.
 Combining such potentially dissimilar genres as alternative metal, funk and cabaret, the collective made a name for themselves with their unique crossover style."
 Blabbermouth said in a review of the band's album Adultery that Dog Fashion Disco "is genre-less and proud of it"; the band's style was described as a "blend of strangely accessible hard rock, metal, punk, jazz [and] ska".
 AllMusic said that "Dog Fashion Disco, with their crunching guitar chords, swirling lead guitars, warped organs, and evil vocals, à la any thrash metal band U.S.A., sound like the musical equivalent of death" and that on the album Anarchists of Good Taste, the band "seems to be in a contest to see whether they can outwarp the likes of Marilyn Manson".
-The website classified Dog Fashion Disco as an alternative metal band, while The Baltimore Sun categorized the band as progressive metal, PopMatters called the band's music a blend of "evil circus music" and rock, and The PRP classified them as avant-garde metal.
+The website classified Dog Fashion Disco as an alternative metal band, while The Baltimore Sun categorized the band as progressive metal.
+PopMatters called the band's music a blend of "evil circus music" and rock, and The PRP classified them as avant-garde metal.